Gospel (B): Mark 1:7-11

 Have you ever had a moment of clarity, when you could see things as they really were?

 While we live most of our lives in a muddle, we can experience those rare times when everything snaps into focus.
-Sometimes, we have these insights in prayer, sometimes in relationship, sometimes in the overlooked details of daily living.
+Sometimes, we have these insights in prayer, sometimes in relationships, sometimes in the overlooked details of daily living.
 Sometimes those moments are fleeting.
 Sometimes they are life-changing.

 At the moment Jesus rose from the waters of his baptism, he had such a moment.
 That moment changed everything forever.